kridel-lab/Kridel-Lab-Website/_posts/2018-02-15-tfri-funding.md

   html_document:
 ---

-We are extremeley humbled and honoured to receive generous funding from TFRI to pursue our follicular lymphoma studies.
+We are extremeley humbled and honoured to receive generous funding from Terry Fox Research Institute to pursue our efforts to better understand molecular heterogeneity in follicular lymphoma.
 [Link to TFRI website](http://www.tfri.ca/en/dr-robert-kridel)